 These days, Darren is semi-retired, but keeps busy in corporate entertainment as a talent assistant and looking after Bridgette.
 He is honored to be a part of the Area 3 Foundation Board of Directors, along with the magic, joy and pixie dust they are making for others.

 Andrea had the privilege to be in the Character Department for almost 27 years, performing in all 4 Florida parks, several states, and many countries.
-She currently supports the Costumers and Designers on the Character Development Team.
+She currently supports the Projects Costume Buying Team working on new costume development and roll out.

-After almost 8 years of supporting the Area 3 Foundation from the sidelines, she is honored to join the Board of Directors and excited to help her Zoo Crew family in the future.
+After almost 8 years of supporting the Area 3 Foundation from the sidelines, she is honored to serve on the Board of Directors.